GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

 `"start_url"` member. {% endAside %}

 Some special conditions like middle-clicking a link (or right-clicking and then "open in new tab") would typically not trigger the link capturing behavior.
-The fact whether a link is `target=_self` or `target=_blank` does not matter, so that links clicked in a browser window (or window of a different PWA) would be opened in the PWA even if they would normally cause a navigation within the same tab.
+Whether a link is `target=_self` or `target=_blank` does not matter, so that links clicked in a browser window (or window of a different PWA) would be opened in the PWA even if they would normally cause a navigation within the same tab.